k0sproject/k0smotron/docs/install.md

 ## clusterctl

-k0smotron is compatible with clusterctl and can act as bootstrap and control plane provider.
+k0smotron is compatible with clusterctl and can act as bootstrap, infrastructure, and control plane provider.
 To use k0smotron with clusterctl, you need to create a clusterctl configuration file.
 Here's an example:

 ```bash
 providers: